What is SLP "productivity" and how is it measured?

 ✅ The employer has a productivity requirement of somewhere between 60–80%.
 This range seems to be the sweet spot providing ethical and quality care, sustaining this ability long term and maintaining job satisfaction.
 Of course, we don’t have an exact number for this.
 But according to our interviews, higher than this is challenging, especially for newer clinicians.
 Lower than this may be too good to be true.

 🚩 The employer does not recognize that new employees, especially new grads, will need more time at the beginning.
 You shouldn’t be expected to meet your full productivity goal while also navigating a new building, a documentation system, and remembering where the bathroom is.
-Ask how soon after your start date will you be expected to be billing at full capacity.
+Ask how soon after your start date will you be expected to bill at full capacity.
+This is especially important if you are paid per visit and must build your own client schedule (by evaluating and adding patients).

 ✅ The employer understands that some things take longer than others.
 An instrumental study is going to take longer than an aphasia treatment.
 A “quick” treatment session might turn into a long family meeting.
-Ideally, this would be reflected in your productivity calculation.
+Ideally this would be reflected in your productivity calculation.
 Ask if different types of encounters are weighted differently than others.
+This should be true if the employer has a “unit” or “points” system to track your productivity.

-✅ The employer recognizes that there are parts of the job that cannot be billed but are essential.
-These include: coordinating with different departments (like palliative care, radiology, GI, registered dietitians), updating the team, making sure orders are accurate, doing in-services, going to rounds, gathering supplies, prepping for sessions, and even walking from place to place.
+✅ The employer recognizes that there are essential parts of the job that cannot be billed.
+These include: coordinating with different departments, updating the team, making sure orders are accurate, doing in-services, going to rounds, gathering supplies, prepping for sessions, driving to the next client, and even walking from place to place.
 It’s reasonable to need time to do these things and not have it count against you.
 Ask if there is a way to report “non-productive” time so you can clearly demonstrate how hard you are working.
+Recognize that for some positions, this “non-productive” (but very important) time is not paid at the same rate as client facing time, too!

 🚩 The employer has the same productivity requirement for SLP as it does for physical and occupational therapy.
 You are probably not going to be able to see as many patients as a PT or OT in a day based on the nature of our job.
 Many of our codes are procedural rather than timed which means a swallow evaluation can take 15 minutes or 45 minutes.
-We also perform endoscopic and radiologic evaluations which take additional time to complete, analyze, and write up.
 This can make a big difference over the course of your day in a positive or negative way.
 Ask how SLP productivity requirements differ from other disciplines.

 We want to hear from you.
 Anything you would add to the productivity discussion or any advice you would share with a job seeker based on your experience in the field?